Severe Weather Statement issued for McCreary by NWS - NewsBreak

 Severe Weather Statement issued for McCreary by NWS

 Effective: 2021-10-06 20:25:00 EDT Expires: 2021-10-06 23:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: McCreary A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 945 PM EDT FOR SOUTH CENTRAL WAYNE AND SOUTHWESTERN MCCREARY COUNTIES At 919 PM EDT, a severe thunderstorm was located over Parmleysville, or 10 miles south of Monticello, moving north at 25 mph.
+Target Area: McCreary A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 945 PM EDT FOR SOUTH CENTRAL WAYNE AND WESTERN MCCREARY COUNTIES At 934 PM EDT, a severe thunderstorm was located over Parmleysville, or 11 miles south of Monticello, moving north at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of south central Wayne and southwestern McCreary Counties.
-TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Locations impacted include Parmleysville and Griffin.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0